-This meter has been designed to be simple to configure.
-It is easy to use because no menu is used.
-Look at the front panel below... to adjust ZERO you press the ZERO button, to adjust Span you press the SPAN button, to adjust Analogue Output you press the OUTPUT button, to adjust Alarms you press the ALARM button.
+This meter is simple to configure.
+It is easy to use because it has no menu system.
+Look at the front panel below... to adjust ZERO you press the ZERO button, to adjust Span you press the SPAN button, to adjust Analogue Output you press the ANALOG button, to adjust Alarms you press the ALARM button.
 There is no need to spend time learning a complex menu system.

-The meter's main function is to display physical variables, such as pressure, humidity, level, etc. So, it will accept the most common process signals such as 4-20mA, 0-10V etc. You can use the 24V excitation supply to power 2 wire transmitters, 3 wire transmitters etc. You can linearise signals with the 10 point user-configurable lineariser, a standard feature.
+The meter's main function is to display physical variables, such as weight, load, force and torque.
+It provides you with a 10V regulated excitation supply, capable of powering up to four 350 Ohm loadcells.
+This can be used in 4 wire or 6 wire installations You can linearise signals with the 10 point user-configurable lineariser, a standard feature.